-As part of our marketing strategy process, we often ask our clients to name a celebrity or character they would identify with their brand.
+As part of our strategy process for marketing and branding for accountants, we often ask our clients to name a celebrity or character they would identify with their brand.

 This can be a fun exercise to get people thinking about the kind of personality they want to portray, and the ways in which their accounting firm is different from others.

 We’ve had answers ranging from Sean Bean to the Queen, all with different associations that have helped us give each client’s brand a unique feel.

 This is one of many approaches we take to finding out more about a firm’s personality.
 Sometimes, it just adds an extra dimension to the brand, giving us another element to work with when we’re looking for design inspiration or setting the tone of voice for content.

 Occasionally, it helps to reveal something really interesting – something we can dig deeper into, and draw out the qualities that form the core of the client’s personality.